BfE-Technology/BfE-Technology.github.io/index.md

 <br>

 <div markdown="1">
-### Code with us to create a more inclusive and sustainable future
+### Code with us to create a more sustainable and inclusive future

-Whether you are a junior engineer looking to expand your portfolio and skills, a senior professional eager to translate your valuable work experience into scalable social impact, or a university student passionate about tech and entrepreneurship, BfE Technology is the place for you!

-With BfE's 4 types of service offerings, 80+ startups, 200+ students and 200+ professionals across EMEA, Asia and the Americas, a huge amount of data go in and out of the organisation on a day-to-day basis.
-Our rapidly growing global user base makes it challenging to keep the community connected and our resources easily accessible, an issue only compounded by the COVID pandemic.
-To address these needs, the BfE Technology Division was founded in Aug 2020, replacing the previous Data Analytics team and encompassing a much wider spectrum of work.

-At the Technology Division, we design and deploy cutting-edge techonological tools to scale BfE's services for social entrepreneurs in the developing world.
-Our work covers a wide range of technology disciplines.
-As long as you enjoy tech, there is almost always something for you wherever your skills and interests lie.

-Drop us an email today at technology@bridgesforenterprise.com to explore how you can make a global impact from home with something you love.
+[Bridges for Enterprise (BfE)](https://www.bridgesforenterprise.com) is a non-profit organisation that provides pro-bono advisory services to social enterprises in the developing world.
+Our Technology Division consists of student and professional volunteers from all around the world.

+We strive to analyse, automate and transform our operations to make our service model scalable and more widely accessible.
+This enables BfE to help more social impact startups and fuel their mission to make a difference in the local community.
 </div>

 <br>